Mathematics and Push-ups: both sequential subjects.

 also that he begins to feel he is not smart, cannot make it, is

-somehow "bad".
+and the world.
 Not knowing algebra is not fatal.
 But loosing one's

 own sense of personal worth, self-esteem, self-confidence, can be

 I try to tell my students: IT IS NOT YOUR FAULT!